sumchuenli/sumchuenli.github.io/_pages/about.md

   <tr>
     <td>My goal is to be present with my experience, but remaining rationally optimistic everyday.
 My purpose is to truly love myself and be a whole person.</td>
     <td><ul>
+    <li>Present.
+What is the accurate reality?
+What am I doing now?</li>
+    <li>Values.
+Why is this inherently good, the process of discovering myself?
+What is meaningful and satisfactory about this?</li>
     <li>Meditation.
 Using the Headspace App and breathing techniques to experience, but not be swept away by emotions.</li>
     <li>CBT.
 Recognising thought patterns and training to think rationally, as well as optimistically.
 Instead of being unnecessarily anxious.</li>
     <li>Character.
 Reconnecting with my values and being compassionate with my fears, needs.</li>